University Policies & Procedures

 Admission Decisions

-All application materials are formally reviewed before the Admissions and Scholarship Committee meeting(s) by at least two members of the faculty who do not serve on the Committee.
-These two members of the faculty will make formal recommendations to the Admissions and Scholarship Committee regarding admission.
-Final decisions regarding admission and initial scholarship offers are made by the Admissions and Scholarship Committee, which is typically comprised of five members of the faculty, and approved by the Chairman of the Department of Otolaryngology.
-All applicants will be notified in writing via mail of admissions decisions and scholarship offers.
+All application materials are formally reviewed before the Admissions and Scholarship Committee meeting(s) by at least two faculty or staff reviewers.
+These two reviewers will each make a formal recommendations to the Admissions and Scholarship Committee regarding admission.
+Final decisions regarding admission and initial scholarship offers are made by the Admissions and Scholarship Committee, which is typically comprised of five members of the faculty and staff.
+All applicants will be notified in writing via mail of admissions decisions and funding offers.

 Wait List

 A very small number of individuals may qualify for our wait list.
 Individuals on the wait list will be offered a position if additional space becomes available.
-A deadline will be set for our initial offers to accept admission and wait-listed students will be notified immediately after this date as to the status of his/her application, and/or next steps.
-Wait-listed students may submit additional information or documents and/or request a campus visit or interview to assist the Admissions and Scholarship Committee with final decisions.
+A deadline will be set for our initial offers to accept admission and wait-listed students will be notified as soon as possible after this date as to the status of his/her application, and/or next steps.
+Wait-listed students may submit additional information or documents and/or request virtual visit or campus visit to assist the Admissions and Scholarship Committee with final decisions.

 Reconsideration